w3f/polkadot-wiki/docs/learn/learn-comparison-rollups.md

 ## Polkadot - Native Shared Security

-Whereas rollups are considered solutions for layer two protocols,
+Whereas rollups are considered solutions for L2 protocols,
 {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} include this functionality natively through its [Parachains Protocol](./learn-parachains-protocol.md).
-The Parachains Protocol, which is how Polkadot handles the **sharding** of its network is meant to accomplish the combined goals of providing security, scalability, and availability.
+The Parachains Protocol, which is how {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} handles network's **sharding** is meant to accomplish the combined goals of providing security, scalability, and availability.

-It's what enables parachains to verify their collective state and communicate with one another.
+It enables parachains to verify their collective state and communicate with one another.
-Parachains have similarities to aspects of optimistic and zero-knowledge rollups, which are reflected in how Polkadot handles the validity and availability of the parachain state.
+Parachains have similarities to aspects of optimistic and ZK rollups, which are reflected in how {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} handles the validity and availability of the parachain state.
-[Collators](./learn-collator.md), a key part of Polkadot's architecture, is in principle similar to a sequencer, as collators pass data with a proof-of-validity (PoV) function for liveness and communication with the relay chain.
+[Collators](./learn-collator.md), a key part of {{ polkadot: Polkadot's :polkadot }}{{ kusama: Kusama's :kusama }} architecture, is in principle similar to a sequencer, as collators pass data with a proof-of-validity (PoV) function for liveness and communication with the relay chain.

-Each shard, or parachain, is equipped with a unique state transition function.
+Each shard, or parachain, is equipped with a unique state transition function (STF).
 This function ensures that communication to the relay chain remains valid.
-Each state transition function, called a runtime, is written in [Wasm](https://wiki.polkadot.network/docs/learn-wasm).
-Any state transition function is valid so long compiles to Wasm and abides by the Parachains Protocol.
+Each STF, called runtime, is written in [Wasm](https://wiki.polkadot.network/docs/learn-wasm).
+Any state transition function is valid if it compiles to Wasm and abides by the Parachains Protocol.

 Each STF runs a validity proof.
-The proof ([the Approval Protocol](./learn-availability.md)) is interactive, unlike zero-knowledge rollups, which are non-interactive.
+The proof ([the Approval Protocol](./learn-availability.md)) is interactive, unlike ZK rollups, which are non-interactive.
 Additionally, unlike ZK rollups, there are no difficulties in creating parachains with Turing-complete logic.
 Each parachain is also a full-fledged state machine (usually in the form of a blockchain).
-Similarly to optimistic rollups, the Parachain Protocol also has cases where disputes and resolutions of potentially bad para blocks (blocks representing the parachain) can take place, in which case validators are slashed if a bad para block is found.
+Similarly to optimistic rollups, the Parachain Protocol also has cases where disputes and resolutions of potentially harmful para blocks (blocks representing the parachain) can take place, in which case validators are slashed if a bad parablock is found.

 **Pros:**